 Being out of the workplace can make you feel a bit disconnected from world events at first, but it doesn’t have to.
 Getting into a good daily or weekly reading habit can help you to keep up with the latest news, world events and discoveries.
 Whether you love a good fiction novel or the Australian Financial Review is more your thing, expanding the time you spend broadening your knowledge can keep you connected and also mentally active.

-Travelling, exploring new places and connecting with different cultures is a great way to spend your new-found leisure time.
+Although international travel is a bit tricky at the moment, domestic travel is a great way to spend your new-found leisure time.
 Without the pressures of work and family, you can also take advantage of any deals that are available and visit places at cheaper 'low' seasons.

 Make sure you take advantage of the great discounts on flights and accommodation offered by our Loyalty Rewards program.
 If you haven’t activated your membership yet, you can activate now.